ebzzry/ebzzry.github.io/en/src/frog.md

     raco frog -n "New Blog Post"

 That command, creates a Markdown source file.
-Frog, however, has another mode — Scribble.
+Frog, however, has another mode—Scribble.
 This mode lets you use a Scribble source file, instead.
 To create one, you’ll use the following command:

     raco frog -N "New Blog Post"